ddbj/www/_ddbj/haplotype-e.md

 * Principal haplotype/Alternate haplotype: if one is much better (Principal) than the other (Alternate).
 * Haplotype 1/Haplotype 2:  if they are of similar quality.
 When more than 2 haplotypes are present, increase the number like Haplotype 3/Haplotype 4.
 * Maternal haplotype/Paternal haplotype: when that information is known.
+* Unresolvd haplotype: if the haplotype can not classify into the terms described above.

 ### BioProject  {#bioproject}